 I can’t figure out how to use my expensive metal detector.
 Steel gives off the same signal as gold, iron signals the same as gold, bottle caps signal the same as gold, nails signal the same as gold.

 From what I’ve read, metal detecting is almost an art form and I have yet to create a masterpiece let alone a decent sketch.
 Prospecting for gold is the same – it takes patience, knowledge and experience to become successful at it.

-So far, gold has totally eluded my husband and I. You could point us to a gold rich river and we would come up with only pyrite no matter where we dig, how deep we dig, how much we dig, how far we dig, how big we dig…you get the idea.
+So far, gold has totally eluded my husband and I. You could point us to a gold rich river and we would come up with only pyrite or mica no matter where we dig, how deep we dig, how much material we dig – you get the idea.
+We’re rank amateurs.

-You can plan ahead to find closed and open claims, check to see if they’re on private or public land (although that’s not always easy to ascertain).
+You can plan ahead to find closed and open claims and check to see if they’re on private or public land (although that’s not always easy to ascertain).
 You can check terrain and roads beforehand.
-Like their website says, you really can do a lot of the footwork ahead of time virtually and save yourself a lot of gas and disappointment.
+Like their website says, you really can do a lot of the footwork ahead of time virtually and save yourself gas and disappointment.

-I was panning and found a bunch of reddish looking sand with small reddish/brownish rocks.
-They were heavy as they were the only thing left with “the heavies” as prospectors say.
-We took them into a local jeweler and they confirmed they were garnets.
-They said most creeks and rivers around these parts contain garnets.
+I was panning and found a bunch of reddish looking sand and rocks.
+They were the only thing left in the bottom of the pan with “the heavies”, as prospectors say.
+We took them into a local jeweler who confirmed they were garnets.
+The jeweler said most creeks and rivers around these parts contain them.

 My husband isn’t as interested in prospecting as myself but he always takes me places to hunt.
 He contents himself with exploring the area while I prospect.
 He found a wolf skull just last week.

 I’ve yet to find any gold but my day will come.
 I’ve heard that when you see it you know it and that you will never mistake a piece of mica or fool’s gold for the real thing again.